In this article

 • Repayment habits

-These flexible limits make charge cards useful for making large purchases or many purchases in a short timeframe.
+These flexible limits make charge cards useful for large purchases or multiple purchases in a short timeframe.

 Charge cards, on the other hand, evaluate your application based on your company's financial situation.
 Most providers consider your annual revenue and amount of capital in the bank.
 So, if you don't have an established business credit history, you can still qualify—as long as your business is bringing in enough profit.